A dwelling in a green area having a 7 star NatHERS rating

 • Have high thermal mass walls like double brick or thick concrete walls facing north.

-Note that Tasmania have not adopted NCC 2022 and therefore, 6 star energy rating keeps being the minimum requirement for dwellings.
+Note that Tasmania have not adopted NCC 2022 and therefore, 6 star energy rating is the minimum requirement for dwellings.

-A 7 star house has less artificial heating and cooling requirements and hence, emits less greenhouse gas emissions.
-Also, homeowners of a 7 star house pay less energy bills compared to a 6 star house.
-As a rule of thumb, a 7 Star house requires 19% less heating and cooling compared to a 6 Star house.
+7-star house has less artificial heating and cooling requirements and hence, emits less greenhouse gas emissions.
+Also, homeowners of a 7-star house pay less energy bills compared to a 6-star house.
+As a rule of thumb, a 7-star house requires 19% less heating and cooling compared to a 6-star house.

-NCC 2022 requires all new dwellings to achieve a 7 star energy rating, succeeding the older version, which required a 6 star energy rating.
+NCC 2022 requires all new dwellings to achieve a 7-star energy rating, succeeding the older version, which requires a 6-star energy rating.

 • Demands 8-20% less energy for combined heating and cooling

-For instance, in Melbourne, the maximum combined energy requirement under 6 star was 120 MJ/m2 which is now dropped to 110 MJ/m2 under 7 Star.
-The same limits for Brisbane under 6 star and 7 star are 120 MJ/m2 and 105 MJ/m2.
+For instance, in Melbourne, the maximum combined energy requirement under 6 stars was 120 MJ/m2 which has now dropped to 110 MJ/m2 under 7 stars.
+The same limits for Brisbane under 6 stars and 7 stars are 120 MJ/m2 and 105 MJ/m2.

 • Generates 25% less greenhouse gas emissions